AY2526S1-CS2103T-T16-4/tp/docs/UserGuide.md

 Format: `find KEYWORD...`

+* At least one keyword must be provided.
 * The search is case-insensitive. e.g. `hans` will match `Hans`
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
 * Only the name is searched.